 - Governmental Affairs Committee is a large committee with a diverse membership that helps shape policy for the Chamber and speaks out on matters that will impact the bottom line of businesses.
 The committee hosts video-conferences with lawmakers, visit the State Capitol en masse once a year and attend local government meetings as well.
 To learn more about how to get involved, click here.

-- Mesa County Leadership Program offers business people that desire to play more of leadership role on government and nonprofit boards a ten month program to hone their leadership skills and learn more about aspects of the community.
+- Mesa County Leadership Program offers business people that desire to play more of a leadership role on government and nonprofit boards a ten-month program to hone their leadership skills and learn more about aspects of the community.
 Applications are accepted in May of each year with classes beginning in early September.

-- Future Workforce Committee is a standing committee of the Chamber dedicated to helping students acquire the skills they need to be successful in the workplace.
+- CareerLink is a standing committee of the Chamber dedicated to helping students acquire the skills they need to be successful in the workplace.
 The committee includes partners from education and government to manage and launch two programs:

 - Hire Me First is a collaborative effort with School District 51 and the Mesa County Workforce Center to provide high school juniors and seniors with career exploration opportunities and skill set development.
 The program is currently being piloted at Central High School but may soon be expanded to other area high schools.